101 Best Things to Do on Oʻahu, Hawaiʻi

 Mt.
 Olomana, more commonly known as Three Peaks, is one of the most beautiful and sought-after trails among adventurous hikers on Oʻahu.
 However, that’s not without saying that the hike doesn’t come with its own challenges and risks.

 By this, I mean that Three Peaks may be a beautiful and stunning hike, but the risks associated with falling from the trail have meant serious injury and even death for a number of hikers.
 I don’t say this to discourage anyone from hiking the trail.
 I only say this to emphasize that Mt.
 Olomana is not a trail for all people, of all abilities.
-There are many class four and class five sections along the upper portions of the trail, where you cannot fall.
+There are many Class 4 and 5 sections along the upper portions of the trail, where you cannot fall.

-All said, Mt.
-Olomana is one of the most beautiful trails on Oʻahu, especially at sunsrise!
-However, the Mt.
+So yes, this is to say that Mt.
+Olomana is easily one of the most beautiful trails on Oʻahu—especially at sunrise!
+However, hiking the Mt.
 Olomana Trail needs to be taken seriously and attempted by experienced hikers only!

 There’s truly nothing better than seeing the island of Oʻahu from the air!